Streaming Services.

 Start the stream

 We go live 5 minutes before the service, when the countdown appears on the screens in the building.
 To get ready for this, follow the instructions below ahead of time.
-Please talk with the AV volunteer to ensure little delay in going live.
+Please talk with the AV volunteer to minimise the delay in going live.

-1. Ensure the red “STREAM” light is lit up on the encoder (the top unit in the rack).
+1. Ensure the red “STREAM” light is lit up on the encoder (the top unit in the cage under the live streaming section of the tech desk).

 2. On the streaming PC, open up Google Chrome by double-clicking its icon.
 The click on the YouTube icon shown below.